Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Going into this Pumble vs Microsoft Teams comparison, I didn’t think that I would find Teams lacking in the UI department.
 Unfortunately, that’s exactly what happened.

 Before making my account, I was aware that the Teams desktop app could be a bit glitchy on non-Windows computers.
+So, to give both apps a fair shot, I stuck to using them in my browser.

 Despite that, I found Teams to be surprisingly slow and non-responsive, as some buttons simply refused to respond to my prodding while I explored the app.
+And, the fact that I kept getting pop-ups asking me to try Loop and connect with more users probably didn’t help the overall app performance.

 Pumble’s user interface is simple, customizable, and intuitive